 In this article an "affiliate" shall be understood as: a member, an associate organization or a supporter.

 1. The status of an affiliate shall be terminated:

 a. by and upon dissolution of an affiliate/legal person;

 b. by notice given by an affiliate to the secretary of the board or the general managing director by registered letter, to be despatched at the latest four (4) months before the end of an association year, in which case the status of affiliate shall end at the end of the current association year;

-c. by notice given on behalf of the association by a resolution of the general assembly voted by a two third (2/3) majority of the members present, in which case the status of affiliate shall end on the day when the resolution is passed.
-This may be done if an affiliate has ceased to fulfil the requirements for being an affiliate imposed by these articles, if it has failed to fulfil its financial obligations to the association for more than one (1) year and also if the association cannot be required in reason to allow the status of affiliate to continue; This decision requires a quorum of 2/3 of the members.
+c. by notice given on behalf of the association by a resolution of the general assembly voted by a two third (2/3) majority of the members present or represented, in which case the status of affiliate shall end on the day when the resolution is passed.
+This may be done if an affiliate has ceased to fulfil the requirements for being an affiliate imposed by these articles, if it has failed to fulfil its financial obligations to the association for more than three months and also if the association cannot be required in reason to allow the status of affiliate to continue; This decision requires a quorum of 2/3 of the members.

 1. The association shall be managed by a board consisting of at least four and at most seven natural persons.

 2. The members of the board shall be elected by the general assembly from the delegates of the members, on the understanding that a member may not have more than one person on the board.

 3. Simultaneously with the election of the members of the board the general assembly shall elect one reserve member of the board, who shall take the place of the member of the board whose membership of the board ends before the agreed time.
 The candidate member of the board who received most votes after the candidate elected as member of the board in the last voting round shall be elected as reserve member of the board.
 The membership of the board of a reserve member of the board who has taken the place of the member of the board who has retired before the agreed time shall end at the next general assembly at which a new member of the board is elected.
 The reserve member of the board shall receive the reports of the assemblies of the board.